luciamayorf/Data_preprocessing_alignment/README.md

 ## Alignment and quality control

 Finally, we align the reads to the reference genome using [congenomics_fastq_align](https://github.com/Enricobazzi/congenomics_fastq_align) to generate the scripts.
 After that, we perform a quality control of the aligment with qualimap, samtools and MultiQC.

+## Variant calling

+We use the WGS model from [DeepVariant](https://github.com/google/deepvariant) to call variants in our dataset.